ubuettemeier/rpi-robotics/i2c/pcf8574p/readme.txt

 The PCF8574 is an 8-port I/O expander I2C chip.
 Each of the eight I/Os can be independently used as an input or output.
-To setup an I/O as an input, you have to write a 1 to the corresponding output.
+To set up an I/O port as input, a 1 must be written into the corresponding port.

 script's
 - source/edit.sh => opens the source files with geany